Peng Weiguo

-Peng Weiguo (彭伟国 (Péng Wěiguó); born October 3, 1971, in Guangzhou) is a Chinese football coach and a former international player.
+Peng Weiguo (彭伟国 (Péng Wěiguó); born 3 October 1971) is a Chinese football coach and a former international player.

-As a player he represented Guangzhou Apollo, Chongqing Longxin and Shenzhen Pingan while internationally he represented the Chinese national team at the 1992 and 1996 AFC Asian Cup.
-After retiring he moved into coaching and became the assistant coach at Shenzhen Pingan before gaining his first Head coaching position at Shanghai Stars.
+As a player he represented Guangzhou Apollo, Chongqing Longxin and Shenzhen Pingan while internationally he represented the China national team at the 1992 and 1996 AFC Asian Cup.
+After retiring he moved into coaching and became the assistant coach at Shenzhen Pingan before gaining his first head coaching position at Shanghai Stars.
 He has continued with coaching as an assistant with Hangzhou Greentown and China U22 or a reserve team coach with Guangzhou Evergrande.

 Club career

-Peng Weiguo is of Hakka ethnicity and his father originates from Jiexi, Guangdong.
+Born in Guangzhou, Peng Weiguo is of Hakka ethnicity and his father originates from Jiexi, Guangdong.
 He and his younger brother Peng Weijun showed a lot of sporting potential and both would join then graduate from the Guangzhou Apollo youth team.
 After breaking into the Guangzhou Apollo senior team, Weiguo would quickly become an integral member of the team and then rise to prominence during the 1994 league season when he was named as their captain then lead them to a runners-up position as well as personally winning the Golden Ball award.
 Known for his brutal soccer style he controversially fouled and seriously hurt promising soccer star Zhang Haitao, which ultimately caused Zhang Haitao to retire.
 Peng Weiguo remained with Guangzhou until the 1997 league season when Chongqing Longxin were willing to pay 2,350,000 Renminbi for him, however despite his high transfer he was unable to live up to expectations and would return to the Guangdong province with Shenzhen Pingan where he was also offered a training position.

 International career

-Originally part of the Chinese youth team he would make the transition to the senior team when he made his debut against Indonesia on April 20, 1992, in an Asian Cup qualifier that China won 2–0.
+Originally part of the Chinese youth team he would make the transition to the senior team when he made his debut against Indonesia on 20 April 1992, in an Asian Cup qualifier that China won 2–0.
 He would immediately become an integral member of the Chinese team and would play in the 1992 AFC Asian Cup where he aided China to a third-place finish as well as also scoring his first goal against Qatar during the tournament.
 In the 1994 Asian Games he would continue to aid China to this time a runners-up position, however when it came to the 1996 AFC Asian Cup he was unable to help China improve upon their previous results and China were knocked out during the quarter-finals.
 Unable to help China qualify for the 1998 FIFA World Cup Peng Weiguo would play his last international game in the final game of qualifying.